akocan98/snake/README.md

 # Snake-JS
-A snake clone made in JS with the p5.js library
+A very simple snake clone made in JS with the p5.js library

+## Usage

+Open index.html